Reading Time

 What does science say about game-based assessments?

 The science is largely positive, as long as game-based assessments are well-designed.
-Research shows that these assessments can be just as accurate as traditional tests and that game elements bring out natural behaviors.
-However, scientists caution that cultural differences and distractions within the game can influence the outcomes.
+Research shows that these assessments can be just as accurate as traditional tests and that game elements bring out natural behaviors, offering unique insights into candidates.
+However, scientists caution that:

 Psychometric principles and skill measurement